afurkank/nlp-paper-notes/TinyStories.md

 * The quality of instruction-following depends more on the number of layers, while the coherence of the plot is more influenced by the hidden dimension size.

 ***

+## Data
+The dataset has 2.4M stories.
+When tokenized with "bert-base-uncased", it produces ~450M tokens.
+A model with ~20M parameters could benefit fully from this dataset.
+Bigger than this would need more than TinyStories dataset and smaller than this would not need that big of a dataset(According to Chinchilla scaling law)

+***

 ## Dataset
 https://huggingface.co/datasets/roneneldan/TinyStories